somb1/ComfyUI-Docker/README.md

 > 💬 Feedback & Issues → [GitHub Issues](https://github.com/somb1/ComfyUI-Docker/issues)

-> 🚀 Although this Docker image was originally built for running on RunPod, it can also be used on your local machine.
-See the [Local Setup Guide](https://github.com/somb1/ComfyUI-Docker/wiki/Running-on-Local)
+> 🚀 This Docker image was originally built for running on RunPod, but it can also be used on your local machine.
+See the [Local Setup Guide](https://github.com/somb1/ComfyUI-Docker/wiki/Running-on-Local).

 ## 🔌 Exposed Ports